evanliferock/I-Con-monitoring/README.md

 You will need to use Terminal.
 On OS X, you can find the default terminal in `/Applications/Utilities/Terminal.app`.

-Please install [Homebrew](http://brew.sh/) if it's not already done with the following command.
+Please install [Homebrew](http://brew.sh/) if it's not already.

-If everything when fine, you should run
+When Homebrew is correctly installed, you should run

     brew install node